Vaginal flora in pregnancy: Racial variation in vaginal microbiomes

 There are racial variations that are present in microbiomes between women of different races.
-Women who belong to Asian, White, and Caucasian race have be observed to have more anaerobic flora.
+Women who belong to Asian, White, and Caucasian race have been observed to have more anaerobic flora.
 The dominant member in the microbiome of these women is Lactobacillus.
 Women who are Hispanic and Black have anaerobic bacteria, but the dominant member of their microbiomes is not Lactobacillus.
 Black females are seen to have single-species dominant cluster, while Caucasian women have multiple species of Lactobacillus present in their microbiome.

 Racial diversity is just of the few factors that is known to influence the variation in microbiomes in women.
 Other factors that also influence the variation in microbiomes are health, sexual partner, mother being a diabetic or not, and variation between monozygotic and dizygotic twins.
 All of different modes of delivery of microbiome from the mother to the infant, vaginal delivery can be seen to be the most favorable.